More than 95% of non-EU students set to lose APL (CAF) from July 2026

-Published on: October 21, 2025 | Article No: 336 | By: @rprasanth_kumar
+Updated on: May 27, 2026 | Article No: 336 | By: @rprasanth_kumar

-The French government’s 2026 draft budget PLF – Projet de loi de finances 2026 introduces two key changes to the country’s personalized housing subsidy benefits (Aides Personnalisées au Logement, or APL) from CAF.
+The French government’s 2026 budget PLF – Projet de loi de finances 2026 introduced two key changes to the country’s personalized housing subsidy benefits (Aides Personnalisées au Logement, or APL) from CAF.
 These measures aim to control public spending but are also expected to affect many students, particularly those from non-European countries.

 Here’s a clear overview of what’s planned, why it’s happening, and who it concerns.
 Also, a related article APL: How can I apply for Housing Rent Subsidy from CAF?